Python Throw Exception | Tips for Python Custom Exception

 try:

-raise Exception("This is a custom error message.")
+raise Exception("This is a Python custom exception message.")

 except Exception as e: